Keystone Shipping Company

-Keystone Shipping Company is an American shipping and transportation company headquartered in Philadelphia, Pennsylvania.
+Keystone Shipping Company is an American shipping and transportation company headquartered outside of Philadelphia, Pennsylvania.
 The company operates a fleet of ships for both dry bulk cargo and tankers.

 Keystone Shipping Company has a fleet of over 20 ships.
 The fleet consists of: tankers, dry bulk ships, tugboats, tank barges, and roll-on/roll-off ships.
 Keystone Shipping Company tanker fleet transports crude oil and other petroleum products to both coasts in the United States.

 History

 Foundation and early years

-Keystone Shipping Company was founded by Charles Kurz.
+Keystone Shipping Company was founded by Charles Kurz in 1909.
+Before Keystone Shipping Company, Charles Kurz was a shipping agent, commodities trader, and ship owner.

 Since World War I, the Keystone Shipping Company has been active in the worldwide support of the United States Armed Forces.
 Keystone Shipping Company is part of the Ready Reserve Fleet program.
-Before Keystone Shipping Company, Charles Kurz was a shipping agent, commodities trader, and ship owner.
 Keystone Shipping Company headquarters is in Bala Cynwyd, Pennsylvania.